statistical-thinking/KI.ENNA/README.md

 'ReLU', 'Leaky ReLU', 'Sigmoid', 'Softmax' and 'Tanh' are available as activation functions.
 If required, other classification data can be used for training in Python.
 For other data sets, the parameters of the neural networks must be adjusted accordingly.
-AI-ANNE-B(asic) (*ai-anne-b.py*) works directly in Thonny and any Python environment, even without display, RGB matrix or dependencies.
+AI-ANNE-B(asic) (*ai-anne-b.py*) works directly in Thonny and any Python environment, even without display, RGB matrix or dependencies and demonstrates pretrained neural networks as well as forward and backward propagation on a microcontroller.

 # How to Use and Support AI-ANNE
 AI-ANNE primarily **enables hardware-related programming with insights into the functioning of neural networks** for pupils and students.